The SDSAI Iterator Expression Language

 Import functions into the root evaluation context.
 If the argument is a string, the class it points to is loaded.
 If the class is a

-the package will be imported under the given package_name.
-So[import my.long.package.name as mypackage]
+as <package_name>the package will be imported under the given package_name.
+So[import my.long.package.name as mypackage]puts the functions such asfooundermypackage.foo. [evalItrml <file>]-

 Load the given file into memory, parse it as an

-file and evaluate it in the current evaluation context.
-If you use this to load custom functions, realize that this must be evaluated under the root context or the function registrations will be discarded. [dict.mk ke1 val1 key2 val2]
+.itrmlfile and evaluate it in the current evaluation context.
+If you use this to load custom functions, realize that this must be evaluated under the root context or the function registrations will be discarded. [dict.mk ke1 val1 key2 val2]-

 Make a dictionary.